githubnetworc/gitgames/README.md

 pnpm run preview
 ```

-### Where to get help

-For questions and suggestions please join our [Discord server](https://discord.gg/C2fbK35Rhg)
+### Something Wrong?

-For any website/game issues please create a new GitHub issue
+For any issues please create a new GitHub issue